Configuration

 Gives hints about the currently active cryptographic policy.

-To create a new config file to tune your setup, you can generate one based on your current setting by
+To create a new config file as a starting point for your setup, you can generate one based on your current settings using

 $ sq config template

-The generated configuration will be printed to STDOUT or into a file if you specify --output $FILE.
+The generated configuration will be printed to STDOUT or into a file if you specify --output $FILE or redirect the output.
 Move this output to ~/.config/sequoia/sq/config.toml, so that sq can pick it up.
-This configuration allows you to also modify the cryptographic policy.
+This configuration also allows you to modify settings inherited from the cryptographic policy.

-Sequoia PGP has a StandardPolicy that defines, which algorithms (ciphers, hash functions, etc.) are valid and available.
-This policy can be adjusted to care for specific needs.
+Sequoia PGP has a standard policy that defines which algorithms (ciphers, hash functions, etc.) are valid and available.
+This policy can be adjusted to cater for specific needs.

 These are global adjustments, effective for every user on the system.
-Individualized adjustments can be made in the user configuration file.
+Per-user adjustments can be made in each user's respective configuration file.

 Format

-The configuration file uses the TOML Format.
-It consists of the following sections:
+The configuration file uses the TOML format, consisting of the following sections:

 • hash_algorithms